chaofengqing/chao_lab/content/resources/guidelines/index.md

 ## No gift policy
 This deserves a separate section.
 In short, Dr. Chao does not accept any gift, regardless of its value, from any lab mates.

-The YouTube video (a clip from _Brooklyn Nine-Nine_) describes exactly how Dr. Chao will respond if one forces a gift on up her.
+The YouTube video (a clip from _Brooklyn Nine-Nine_) describes exactly how Dr. Chao will respond if one forces a gift upon her.
 {{< youtube hAvVQVCF2os >}}

 ## Contributors of this page